 In addition to looking at the technical aspects of decoupling, we have argued that decoupling is adopted for environmental and economic reasons.
 We also have proposed a method for testing the validity of this argument.
 Using the fact that kW and kWh savings are obtained by simply raising the electricity rate without requiring any utility expenditures on DSM, and the public policy that pollution reductions below the socially acceptable level receive a value of zero, we suggested the simple comparison of the electricity rate without decoupling and DSM to the electricity rate with decoupling and DSM as the basis of our test.
 We then made two assertions.
 First, an economic regulator should prefer decoupling and DSM over a general rate increase only if decoupling and DSM are expected to result in a lower electricity rate as compared to the electricity rate created by the general rate increase.
-Second, an economic regulator is acting more like an environmental regulator when decoupling and DSM is the higher of the two.
+Second, an economic regulator is acting more like an environmental regulator when decoupling and DSM are preferred over a general rate increase even though the electricity rate under decoupling and DSM is the higher of the two.